-Requires Senate and House Fiscal Agencies and State Budget Director, or State Treasurer, to establish a projected prisoner population, and a projected number of available beds based on prisoner population, at May 2018 CREC.
+Requires the House and Senate Fiscal Agencies and the State Budget Director, or State Treasurer, to establish a projected prisoner population, and a projected number of available beds based on prisoner population, at the May 2018 CREC.
+Executive deletes.
+House deletes.